1blckhrt/nix-config/README.md

 # todo

 - figure out how to keep github authenticated (gh + git)
+- figure out how to source tmux file on tmux boot
 - fix scaling on fuzzel
 - gruvbox
 - make lib function for mkSymlink